ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     get brand(): string | undefined;
     // @internal
     protected _context(explicitContext?: TC): TC | undefined;
     // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
     //
     // (undocumented)
+    convalidate(from: unknown, context?: TC): Result<T>;
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
+    //
+    // (undocumented)